facebook/react-native-website/docs/running-on-device.md

 #### 3. Network/router configuration

-React Native uses the wildcard DNS service **xip.io** to address your device.
-Some routers have security features to prevent DNS Servers to resolve anything in the local IP range.
+React Native uses the wildcard DNS service **xip.io** to address your device, as Apple ATS prohibits URLs with IP addresses instead of domain names, and developers' networks are often not set up to resolve local hostnames.
+Some routers have security features to prevent DNS Servers from resolving to anything in the local IP range.

 Now check if you are able to resolve the xip.io address, by running `nslookup`.